kwebio/kweb-docs/intro.rst

 Kweb runs on the JVM, which is 5-10 times `faster <https://benchmarksgame-team.pages.debian.net/benchmarksgame/faster/javascript.html>`_ than Node.js.

-Kweb also takes and end-to-end approach to state.
+Kweb also takes an end-to-end approach to state.
 You can bind the value of a DOM element to a field in your database, and have it update in realtime `automatically <https://docs.kweb.io/en/latest/state.html>`_.

 Features